Albert0i/MoreOnQueryingChinese/README.md

 ![alt tokenizer](img/tokenizer.JPG)

-Once the tokenizer doesn't recognize the text, it simply adds a space after each word.
+When the tokenizer doesn't recognize the text, it simply adds a space after each word.
 The case is more severe when it comes to ancient Chinese.

 The idea is simple:
 1. To remove unnecessary punctuation symbol and stop words;
 2. Split the sentence in tokens;
-3. Add each token to sorted set;
+3. Add each token to Sorted Set;
 4. Use join to find out the matched keys.
 ```
 ZADD "fts:chinese:tokens:韓" 1 "fts:chinese:documents:465"